schematics/schematics/README.md

 ## A Type System

-schematics has its own type system - every field within a `model` is defined with a specific type, for example a string will be defined as `StringType`.
+schematics has its own type system - every field within a `Model` is defined with a specific type, for example a string will be defined as `StringType`.
 This "strong typing" makes serialising/deserialising semi-structured data to and from Python much more robust.